 Our honey is certified organic by Ecocert Canada.
 Being organic means it is raw, unfiltered and not pasteurized, therefore it retains the beneficial natural enzymes which gives honey it’s wonderful medicinal properties, from soothing a cough to healing your wounds.
 It also contains pollen and beeswax particles.
 Being unfiltered and unpasteurized, our honey crystallizes faster.
 If you want to turn it back into liquid warm it at no more than 45 degrees C. This process may take 1-2 days.

-Our honey is available at the following stores:
+In Cape Breton, our honey is available at the following stores:

 Victoria Farmer's CO-OP, Baddeck